razerofficial/CSDK_SampleApp/README.md

 ![image_8](images/image_8.png)

-Event names follow a naming convention to control haptic playback.

-* "Jump" - (without a suffix) Existing haptics stop, the named haptic plays to completion and then ends

-* "Attack_ON" - Existing haptics continue to play, the named haptic plays as a continuous looping haptic

-* "Attack_OFF" - Existing haptics continue to play, the named looping haptic stops

-* "Punch_MERGE" - Existing haptics continue to play, the named haptic plays to completion and ends

-* "Block_MERGE" - Existing haptics continue to play, the named haptic plays to completion and ends

 Upon completion of Chroma and haptic implementation, the list of Chroma events and game triggers should be shared with the team to be add to the game's [Chroma Workshop](https://www.razer.com/chroma-workshop#--games) entry.

 Targeting features can be **optionally** described for each haptics effect.